cavaliba/cmt_monitor/docs/docs/check_urls.md

 ## Output to ElasticSearch

-This module sends one message for each mount point, with the following fields:
+This module sends one message for each URL, with the following fields:

 	cmt_check: url
 	+